appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 <dd>

-Allows you to specify the URL of the page or application you want to load within the Iframe.
+Allows you to specify the URL of the page or application you want to display within the Iframe.
 For instance, by adding `https://docs.appsmith.com/` to the **URL** property, you can display the Appsmith docs in your Appsmith application.

 <figure>